loyno-mathcs/VSC_Compiling_Settings/README.md

-# Visual Studio Code Compile Settings--DONT USE!!! (use https://github.com/loyno-mathcs/VSC_Compiling_Settings instead!)
+# Visual Studio Code Compile Settings

 There are a few items I'd like to get us to figure out:

 1. Compile and run a single file using VSC and MinGW (g++).
 See SingleFileCPP folder.
 The typical command line would be: